 (Add additional as required here)

-Ergonomics Team members participate in evaluating new equipment and processes for potential risk factors.
-They also evaluate tools and powered equipment to determine if the designs are ergonomically suitable for the intended use and appropriate for the employees who use them.

-V. Solutions
+VIII.
+Solutions

-When a job, process, or equipment has been evaluated, the Team completes a risk factor checklist.
-Through this checklist, problems are identified for correction and supervisors and employees in the affected areas are notified.
-The Ergonomics Team, in conjunction with those affected employees, will develop possible solutions, choose the most appropriate, implement the changes, and follow up to determine the effectiveness through audits and injury reports.
+When a job, process, or equipment has been evaluated, the Ergonomics Team.makes recommendations as may be necessary and develops an action item list.
+Through this process, problems are identified for correction and supervisors/team leaders and employees in the affected areas are notified.
 For each problem job that has been changed, teams will maintain a file of the improvements and changes completed.
 The file contains documentation of the ergonomic-related illnesses or injuries, the actual changes made, and any similar incidents, which occurred after the changes were implemented.
-To review these files, contact (enter your group)
+To review these files, contact (enter your group here)

-If, after reading this procedure, you know of improvements can be made, please contact (enter your group).
-All suggestions are encouraged because (Your company) is committed to the success of our Ergonomics Program.
-We strive for clear understanding, safe and efficient work practices, and involvement in the program from every level of the company.
+If, after reading this procedure, you know of improvements that can be made, please contact (enter your group).
+All suggestions are encouraged because (Your company here) is committed to the success of our Ergonomics Program.
+The intent is to strive for clear understanding, safe and efficient work practices, and involvement in the program from every level of the company.

-VI.
+IX.
 Employee Training

-Train each employee who works at a job with exposure to specific ergonomic risk factors and each employee in a job where a work-related musculoskeletal disorder has been recorded.
+Train each employee who works at a job having exposure to specific ergonomic risk factors and each employee in a job where a work-related MSD has been recorded.

 These are the ergonomic elements to be covered with all affected employees:

-How to recognize workplace ergonomic risk factors associated with work-related musculoskeletal disorders and the ways to reduce exposure to those risk factors.

-The signs and symptoms of work related musculoskeletal disorders, the importance of early reporting, and medical management procedures.
+A. The kinds of activities that may result from physical stress and, over time, can create musculoskeletal disorders.

+B. The medical symptoms associated with MSDs.

+C. The methods for recognizing work that presents ergonomic risk factors.

+D. Procedures for requesting a work assignment or workstation evaluation.

+E. The importance of early reporting of MSD symptoms.

+F. Methods being used to control MSD hazards.

+G. This program, each employee’s role in it, and how to participate in the process.

-Reporting procedures and the person to whom the employee is to report workplace risk factors and work-related musculoskeletal disorders.
+H. Reporting procedures and the person to whom the employee is to report work related ergonomic risk factors and work related MSDs.

-The process (Your Company) is taking to address and control workplace ergonomic risk factors, each employee's role in the process, and how to participate in the process.

-Opportunity to practice and demonstrate proper use of implemented control measures and safe work methods that apply to the job.

-(Your company) ergonomics program and their role in it.

-Each employee involved in job analysis will be trained in job analysis methods, especially as they relate to identifying workplace ergonomic risk factors, and evaluation and implementation of control measures.

-(Your Company) will not implement any policy or practice which discourages reporting or which results in discrimination or reprisal against any employee who makes a report.
+The training of those employees involved in setting up and managing this ergonomics program must address the following:

+A. Relevant topics in the above paragraph of this section (IX) Training.

+B. How to set up, manage, and evaluate an ergonomics program.

+C. How to identify and analyze MSD hazards, select and evaluate measures to reduce the hazards.

+D. The administration of the CBT ergonomics training program and the work environment analysis program and associated record keeping.

-VII.
-Enforcement
+X. Enforcement (OPTIONAL)

 Constant awareness of and respect for ergonomic hazards, and compliance with all safety rules are considered conditions of employment.
 Supervisors reserve the right to issue disciplinary warnings to employees, up to and including termination, for failure to follow the guidelines of this program.

-VIII.
-Appendix
+XI.
+Record keeping

+All training administered, closed out records of workplace evaluations and program evaluations are to reside with the Safety Specialist or Safety Manager/Directors in a form and storage of their choice subject to retrieval within 24 hours.
+Such records are kept until replaced by updated records, or the duration of the employee’s employment plus 3 years.

+XII.
+Program Evaluation

+This Ergonomics Program is evaluated periodically by (enter your group here) Safety to determine if the elements of the program and the effectiveness of the program as a whole are being met.
+The programs objective is to reduce the severity and frequency of work related ergonomic injuries and illnesses.
+Among the possible measures used to make this evaluation are the reductions in the number and severity of MSDs, increases in the number of jobs in which MSD hazards have been controlled, or reductions in the number of jobs posing MSD hazards to employees.

+XIII.
+Appendix (OPTIONAL, BUT HIGHLY RECOMMENDED)